nchoi/NewYorkTaxis/blogpost4.md

 ## New website
 In other news, we took our TA's advice and created a new updated website.
+Unfortunately it's not up yet, but will be by the final project presentation.
 The major difference is that we now have a bar at the top that lets us switch between different visualizations!

 ![Bar](imgs/bar.png)